bvantagelimited/ipification-mobile-sdk-code-snippet/iOS_Objective-C_Guideline.md

-# iOS SDK Changes to work with Objective-C Project
+# iOS SDK - Compatibility with Objective-C projects

 -------------

-This document describes how to update the IPification iOS SDK and use it in the  Project.
+This document describes how to update the IPification iOS source code and use it in the Objective-C Project.

 -------------